How to wash bath towels - keep them fresh, featherlike and 5-star standard after every wash

 (Image credit: Future PLC/Phil Barker)

-To keep cloth fibres strong wash bath towels on a gentle cycle.
+The best temperature to wash towels will make a big difference in maintaining their condition.
+To keep cloth fibres strong, the experts recommend washing bath towels on a gentle cycle (no more than 40 degrees).
 Choose the warmest water appropriate for the fabric according to the care label.

 'You may think that hotter temperatures are better for cleaning clothes, but towels are best washed in temperatures around 30-40 degrees,' says Nancy Emery.